nextui-org/nextui/.changeset/hot-otters-laugh.md

 "@nextui-org/radio": patch
 ---

-correct the style of radio in invalid and selected states
+fix: when radio is selected in invalid state, the border of the radio controller should be danger color